Government expenditure on government schools dataset

 - Components may not add to totals due to rounding.

 - For the 2008/2009 financial year, per capita and enrolment data was not collected.

 - For further information, please see the School Funding section of the relevant National Report on Schooling in Australia

-Sources: Education Council, National Schools Statistics Collection (NSSC) - Finance, 2018 (unpublished); National Report on Schooling in Australia, previous years
+Sources: Government Schools Finance Statistics Group, National Schools Statistics Collection (NSSC) - Finance, 2020 (unpublished); National Report on Schooling in Australia, previous years

 This information relates to Part 1 of the National Report on Schooling in Australia.